yoshiyama/image_resize/README.md

 # image_resize
-The program is to resize all images in a directory.
+The program can resize all images in a directory.